ChiragAswani/EY-Coding-Challenge-Fall-2018/README.md

 To import:
 - postman endpoints: test GET and POST commands
 - user profiles: user profiles collection to import into the EY mongodb

+What to test for:
+- Bad URL to Mongo -> server should shut down
+- Bad key parameters to /profile/new -> 422 status
+- Bad value parameters to /profile/new -> 422 status
+- Username already exists to /profile/new -> 409 status
+- Good key, value parameters to /profile/new -> 200 status
+- UUID in collection -> 200 status
+- UUID not in collection -> 404 status

 Naming conventions:
 - JavaScript - Camel Case